commonhaus/foundation/agreements/bootstrapping/2024-05-18-bootstrapping-sdkman.md

 # Commonhaus Foundation Bootstrapping Agreement

-- Project: FasterXML / jackson
+- Project: sdkman / sdkman-cli
-- EGC representative: cowtowncoder
+- EGC representative: marc0der

 This document outlines the preliminary, non-binding agreement for the establishment phase of the Commonhaus Foundation (CF), aiming to foster a collaborative community dedicated to open source projects.